-- 7.9 It should be noted that there are a number of SPAs that are within 40km of the District, and any development proposal with the potential to affect any of these should be supported by evidence that its impacts will not be unacceptable. - 7.10 Southwell Protected Views
+7.9 It should be noted that there are a number of SPAs that are within 40km of the District, and any development proposal with the potential to affect any of these should be supported by evidence that its impacts will not be unacceptable.

-Key to the distinctive character of Southwell are the views of and across the principal heritage assets of Southwell Minster, the Archbishop's Palace, Thurgarton Hundred Workhouse and the Holy Trinity Church.
-These views are protected under Policy So/PV of the ADMDPD and Thurgarton Hundred Workhouse is also specifically protected under Policy So/Wh of the ADMDPD.
+Southwell Protected Views

-- 7.11 Areas called 'view cones' have been defined on the Policies Map.
-Any development proposal within these areas must demonstrate that there will be no negative impact on the views of the heritage assets.
+- 7.10 Key to the distinctive character of Southwell are the views of and across the principal heritage assets of Southwell Minster, the Archbishop's Palace, Thurgarton Hundred Workhouse and the Holy Trinity Church.
+These views are protected under Policy So/PV of the ADMDPD and Thurgarton Hundred Workhouse is also specifically protected under Policy So/Wh of the ADMDPD. - 7.11 Areas called 'view cones' have been defined on the Policies Map.
+Any development proposal within these areas must demonstrate that there will be no negative impact on the views of the heritage assets which cannot be mitigated.
 The view cones are not intended to definitively define the extent of views or settings and development proposals which fall outside of them may still present the potential for detrimental impacts.
-The Policies Map for Southwell can be seen in the ADMDPD. - 7.12 Any proposal with the potential to impact upon the protected views should take account of the Southwell Landscape Setting Study which can be seen here:
+The Policies Map for Southwell can be seen in the ADMDPD. - 7.12 Any proposal with the potential to impact upon the protected views should take account of the Southwell Landscape Setting Study which can be viewed at the bottom of the link below: